How to turn off VPN on computer safely (Windows, macOS, Linux)

 Avoid disabling your VPN on public Wi-Fi networks like cafes, hotels, airports, or conference centers.
 These are prime environments for data interception and malicious hotspots.

-If you must turn off your VPN, use a private, password-protected network—preferably one you manage (such as a home or office connection).
+If you must turn off your VPN, use a private, password-protected router network, preferably one you manage (such as a home or office connection).

 8.3.
 Use secure DNS or encrypted browsing

 When your VPN is off, your device will likely revert to using your ISP’s DNS servers, which can track and log your queries.
-To protect your activity:
+To protect your activity, manually configure secure DNS on all your devices, including Android and iPhone.

-- Use HTTPS Everywhere browser extensions or rely on HTTPS-enabled websites
+• Use the HTTPS Everywhere browser extension or rely on HTTPS-enabled websites

 While traveling, I once turned off my VPN to access a geo-blocked video, but had already configured secure DNS.
 That one step minimized exposure while keeping my streaming smooth.